The Vermont Statutes Online

 (C) operating heavy machinery or handling a dangerous instrumentality.

-(2) The use or possession of marijuana or marijuana-infused products by a registered patient or the possession of marijuana or marijuana-infused products by a registered caregiver:
+(2) The use or possession of cannabis or cannabis-infused products by a registered patient or the possession of cannabis or cannabis-infused products by a registered caregiver:

 (A) for purposes other than symptom relief as permitted by this subchapter; or